- Empowering young children through education

 - Help us find an activist for every child and their family under our care

-- Coordinate Christmas boxes for each of our 90 children at the end of the year
+- Coordinate Christmas boxes for each of our 90 children at the end of every year

 - Use your green fingers to help make our grounds look beautiful

-6. Working hours are from Monday to Friday from 8:30 to 17:00.
+Working hours are Mondays to Fridays from 8.30 to 17.00.
 Please bring your own snacks or food.
 Tea is available.

 - Airport transfers